spacedogXYZ/common-cause-share/_posts/2020-10-27-voting-info-delaware.md

 lang: en
 permalink: /voting-info/delaware
 shortlink: /vote-delaware
-title: "Delaware - Call 866-OUR-VOTE if you need help voting!"
+title: Delaware - Call 866-OUR-VOTE if you need help voting!
-share_header: "Spread The Word"
+share_header: Spread The Word
-share_subhead: "Use these sharing tools to post trusted, reliable Delaware voting information!"
+share_subhead: Use these sharing tools to post trusted, reliable Delaware voting information!
 share_text: "Delaware: know your voting rights!
 Call 866-OUR-VOTE if you need help voting, or use these official resources."
-share_image: /assets/uploads/state-share-images/DELAWARE.png
+share_image: /assets/uploads/delaware-1-.png
 ---
 ### **If you have any issues or questions while voting, [call 866-OUR-VOTE](tel:8666878683) for nonpartisan assistance.**